 We need people to say yes we can help out, either at the convention or with mad skills before.

 Being a part of a Worldcon is a little different from the usual New Zealand small conventions.

 Running a Worldcon is a truly international endeavour.
 Departments can consist of people overseas as well as in New Zealand.
 But because of our remoteness, we will need to have New Zealand residents working with other conrunners from overseas.

 We can provide you with job descriptions for the various roles.

 As with any large endeavour, you are not expected to do it all yourself.
 If you take on a major role, then you will be expected to pick a team, or ask for people to help you.
 There are many experienced people to offer advice or be in charge.

-If you wish to run a Department, then ideally you will have experience in larger events managing groups of people towards a common goal.
+If you wish to run a Division, then ideally you will have experience in larger events managing groups of people towards a common goal.